 Section 2.
-In those instances where a proposed addition will exceed twenty-five percent (25%) of the area and/or volume of the existing building and/or when the cost of the renovations of the existing building meeting the above criteria is equal to or greater than fifty percent (50%) of the then current building value, and when the resulting buildings including the addition or additions meets the criteria listed above the addition or additions shall have an approved automatic sprinkler system.
+In those instances where a proposed addition or additions will exceed twenty-five percent (25%) of the area and/or volume of the existing building and/or when the cost of the renovations of the existing building meeting the criteria in Article VIII New Building Construction Section 1A, B, or C, is equal to or greater than fifty percent (50%) of the then current building value as shown on the assessment records of the Tax Collector of the Town of Raymond, Maine, and when the resulting buildings including the addition or additions meets the criteria listed above, the existing building and addition or additions shall have an approved automatic sprinkler system.

-ARTICLE IX EXISTING COMMERCIAL/INDUSTRIAL BUILDINGS
+ARTICLE X EXISTING COMMERCIAL/INDUSTRIAL BUILDINGS